soy2padre/misspatt/README.md

 This repository houses all files associated with our missing data patterns paper.

-Adam Davey, Ting Dai, and Xiaodan Tang
+Adam Davey and Ting Dai
 # misspatt